Launching load balancer using OpenStack Horizon

 • Name your health monitor.
 We recommend calling it [NAME]_monitor_[PORTNUMBER] to differentiate it from other the parts.
 Replace the name with the name you chose for your load balancer and the port to that of the service you want to load balance.
 Optionally provide a description.

 • Select the type.
-This value would depend mostly on what kind of listener you created (which protocol).
-We recommend choosing a type that is as granular (i.e. rather go with “http” than “tcp port 80” if you want to check a webserver) as possible.
+This value would depend on what kind of listener you created (which protocol).
+We recommend choosing a type that is as granular (go with HTTP than TCP port 80 if you want to check a web server) as possible.

-• Choose the various options relating to your monitor, the defaults will likely suffice but this is very much dependant on the application.
+• Choose the options relating to your health monitor, the defaults will likely suffice but this is much dependant on the application.

-• The sixth step is only relevant when creating an SSL terminating load balancer.
-In this step, you would choose the certificate that the load balancer should use to terminate SSL connections.
+• The sixth step is only relevant when creating an SSL/TLS terminating load balancer.
+In this step, you would choose the certificate that the load balancer should use for SSL/TLS connections.
 To do this, you first need to have a certificate added to the secret store.

 Note